 You should know the type of wood underneath all the old finish.
 Assess the condition of the piece for major damage.
 Will you need new hardware?
 Are there major un-repairable flaws like major splits or rotten wood?

 Once you’ve made your assessment and decided to proceed.
 It’s time to disassemble the piece as much as practical.
 Remove drawers, table leaves, hardware, etc. It’s easier to work with smaller pieces and sections than a fully assembled project.

 Taking a couple photos before starting might help you remember where everything goes when it’s time to put it all back together again.
 Place hardware and screws in a plastic baggie and label for later use.

-Removing old paint and varnish is best done with Methyl Chloride based chemical strippers.
-Heat guns can be slow and tedious especially if you have a lot of paint to remove.
+Removing old paint and varnish is best done chemical strippers.
+Heat guns can be slow and tedious especially if you have a lot of paint to remove and sanding can take forever.
 Organic citrus based strippers require hours to properly react with finishes.
 Plus organic strippers have to be wrapped in wax paper or newspaper overnight.
 If air gets between the paint and the stripper it fails and you have to start over.
 This again is slow, tedious and extremely messy.
 Plus they are not highly effective.

-A viewer’s words about ECO-FRIENDLY STRIPPERS . . .
-Melissa W wrote me after starting to refinish an oak pedestal table: “So somewhere in the middle of this table refinishing I discovered your Youtube videos but it would have been a bigger find if I had found them before I started.
-It is not a hopeless situation but there have definitely been moments that I would like to forget…the eco friendly stripper being one of them.”
+In the middle of her project we hooked up and she wrote “So somewhere in the middle of this table refinishing I discovered your Youtube videos but it would have been a bigger find if I had found them before I started.
+It is not a hopeless situation but there have definitely been moments that I would like to forget.”

 Knowing the proper steps, the best products and having a list of easy-to-follow techniques will make your DIY project look professional and a lot easier to accomplish.